cyrmee/BookStore/README.md

 }
 ```

-Make sure to replace "postgres_container_name" with the actual container name of your PostgreSQL database, "your_username" with the appropriate username, and "your_password" with the corresponding password.
+Make sure to replace "postgres_container_name" with the actual container name of your PostgreSQL database found in `.env` file, "your_username" with the appropriate username, and "your_password" with the corresponding password.

 Save the changes to the `appsettings.json` file after making the necessary modifications.

 **Step 4: Build and Run the Docker Containers**
 1. Open your terminal or command prompt.
-2. Change the current working directory to the root directory of the cloned repository.
+2. Change the current working directory to the root directory of the project.
 3. Run the following command to build and run the Docker containers:

 ```shell